zophiezlan/tsdice/USER_GUIDE.md

 Visit [zophiezlan.github.io/tsdice](https://zophiezlan.github.io/tsdice) and watch the particles dance! 🎉

+On your first visit (or every 24 hours), you'll see a quick welcome modal with helpful tips.
+Dismiss it to jump right in, or tick **"Don't show again"** if you prefer to skip it permanently.

 ### Step 2: Open the Menu

 Click the **⚙️ settings icon** in the bottom-left corner.
 The control panel slides out like magic.